 I dreaded the first flights with my baby (five in total over the course of three weeks), but thanks to following these tips, I had a surprisingly great experience!
 Hope they are helpful.

--Make sure the baby starts sucking 40 min before landing to protect their ears—set a timer based on when landing is predicted.
+Crowdsourced from many wise people I've encountered: -Make sure the baby starts sucking 40 min before landing to protect their ears—set a timer based on when landing is predicted. -Bring extra clothes for the baby and all adults. -Wear a baby carrier through the airport and definitely through

--Drink extra water whenever you can—flight attendants are happy to help—and pack plenty of snacks for yourself.
+security. -Drink extra water whenever you can—flight attendants are

--Wear a Boppy as a neck pillow then it will be handy for nursing and for letting baby sleep on.
+happy to help—and pack plenty of snacks for yourself. -Wear a Boppy as a neck pillow then it will be handy for

--Use the MAMAVA App to find nursing spaces.
-Or review designated nursing spaces on the airport’s map.
+nursing and for letting baby sleep on. -Use the MAMAVA App to find nursing spaces.
+Or review designated

--Don't board early; we found it most helpful to board as late as possible after friends had recommended it.
-Obviously stay close so you don’t cause any trouble making the flight.
+late as possible after friends had recommended it.
+Obviously stay close so you

--You can get a free pass from the airline ticket counter for someone to accompany you to the boarding gate.
+don’t cause any trouble making the flight. -Wear a nursing cover scarf if you like. -You can get a free pass from the airline ticket counter for

--Flight attendants can heat up bottles for you.
-No need to ask for a cup of hot water and fumble with it yourself.
+someone to accompany you to the boarding gate. -Flight attendants can heat up bottles for you.
+No need to

--Change diapers as close to when you board as possible: you may be able to skip or at least minimize plane changes.
+may be able to skip or at least minimize plane changes.

-Cha-ya Japanese Tea & Things is now Cha-Ya Boutique and Tea House under new proprietor Ariel Wolansky, who also owns The Xocolatl Garden in Carmel.
+Cha-ya Japanese Tea & Things is now Cha-Ya Boutique and Tea Houseunder new proprietor Ariel Wolansky, who also owns The Xocolatl Garden in Carmel.

 Previous owner Mitsuko Gammon closed the shop at the end of 2023 to spend more time with family, after sharing her tea expertise with the area since 2005.
 Thankfully another tea enthusiast swooped in to keep it alive.